beeware/beeware/docs/tutorial/tutorial-1.rst

         If you see errors during installation, it's almost certainly because some of the system requirements haven't been installed.
-Make sure you have :ref:`installed all the platform pre-requisistes
+Make sure you have :ref:`installed all the platform pre-requisites
         <install-dependencies>`.

   .. group-tab:: Windows